cvilla714/linterproject/README.md

 ### Install

 - You will need to install a few gems to run the project but here are the step by step instructions
 - Please run this in your terminal bundle install.
-This will install of the dependecies for the project
+This will install all of the dependecies for the project
 ![screenshot](./pictures/runbundleinstall.png)

 - In your terminal please type the command gem install colorize .
 Note: You may need to use sudo to install gems